tejas-a11y/file_mover/README.md

 ## 🌟 Highlights

-- A simple script for managing cluttered filespaces.
+- A simple script for managing cluttered filespaces
 - Organises on the basis of format.
 (Photos, Videos etc.)